Push Export / Auto-Export

 registers the export for automation; any changes to the collection after you’ve completed the current export will

 trigger an automatic re-export to update the bib file.
 You can review/remove exports from the BBT preferences.
 While

 I’ve gone to some lengths to make sure performance is OK, don’t go overboard with the number of auto-exports you have

 going.
 Also, exporting only targeted selections over your whole library will get you better performance.
 You can set up

 separate exports for separate papers for example if you have set up a collection for each.

-BBT push-export works nicely with git services (such as Overleaf, which is where I use it myself; the instructions for setting up Overleaf for git can be found here), but any git service (gitlab, github, etc) should work exactly the same.
+BBT auto-export works nicely with git services (such as Overleaf, which is where I use it myself; the instructions for setting up Overleaf for git can be found here – note these instructions are for Overleaf V1 projects, not V2 projects, which will get git support only late 2018), but any git service (gitlab, github, etc) should work exactly the same.
 I’m toying with various online services here.

 To activate git support, first clone the repo that holds your article/thesis/whatnot, run